Isaiah 57 – The Spiritual Adultery of God’s People

 ii.
 “According to the presentation of verse seven, the whoredom of Judah is compared to that of an adulteress who has become so impudent that she no longer commits her sins in secret but publicly and shamelessly.
 She acts without any restraint and refuses to blush with shame.”
 (Bultema)

 c.
-Under every green tree: The picture of “spiritual adultery” is especially fitting, because many of the pagan gods the Israelites went after were “worshipped” with illicit sex rituals.
-A green tree might be a place of such idolatry, because the evergreen tree spoke of constant fertility.
+Under every green tree: The picture of “spiritual adultery” is especially fitting, because many of the pagan gods the Israelites went after were “worshipped” with debased sex rituals.
+A green tree might be a place of such idolatry because the evergreen tree spoke of constant fertility.

 d.
 Slaying the children in the valleys: One of the Canaanite gods the Israelites worshipped was named Molech, and he received children as sacrifices.
 Molech was “worshipped” by heating a metal statue representing the god until it was red hot, then by placing a living infant on the outstretched hands of the statue, while beating drums drowned out the screams of the child until it burned to death.
 Molech was one of the “lovers” God’s people forsook the LORD for in their spiritual adultery.